 5. Chimpanzees may be the most aggressive of the great apes, but ferocity isn't everything

-Like all dominant males, Nicky will put on displays of strength - screaming, running around, shaking branches - several times a day, but he's actually a pretty gentle chimp.
+Dominant males put on displays of strength - screaming, running around, shaking branches.
 In the wild, that can be a good thing: it's been shown that if very aggressive males do make it to the top spot, they don't tend to keep that ranking very long, perhaps because they lack popular support.

 6. Chimps enjoy problem-solving

 A study on our group at Whipsnade found they would solve a puzzle (pushing red dice through a maze of pipes) without a food reward - suggesting that, like humans, they relished the challenge for its own sake.

 We're always thinking up new puzzles for our playful chimps as part of our enrichment programme, which encourages natural behaviour by extending meal times and providing a stimulating mental challenge for these highly intelligent apes.
 Grant likes to play tug of war with keepers using a stick through the wire mesh!

 7. Chimps are fiercely territorial